ktye/iv/apl/io/README.md

-	/m . /                           ⍝ mount the current working directory to root /m "c:/very deep directory" `/w  ⍝ mount a windows directory under /w /m `/path/a `/a                  ⍝ mount /path/a to /a /m                               ⍝ list mtab
+	/m . /                           ⍝ mount the current working directory to root /m "c:/very deep directory" `/w  ⍝ mount a windows directory under /w /m `/path/a `/a                  ⍝ mount /path/a to /a /m `var:/// `/var                ⍝ mount apl variables to /var /m                               ⍝ list mtab
 	io→umount `/a                    ⍝ unmout /a
 	<`/                              ⍝ list the root directory, similar to unix ls
+	<`/var/                          ⍝ list all variables with their types and packages
 	/cd                              ⍝ show current os directory
 	/cd `dir                         ⍝ change current os directory /e<`/file                        ⍝ open the file content in the editor (requires pkg u)